Axiomatic characterisation of generalized $\psi$-estimators: Introduction

 The paper is structured as follows.
 In Section \ref{Sect1}, we provide a characterisation theorem for generalized $\psi$-estimators, see Theorem \ref{Thm_charac_psi_est}.
-In the proof, a separation theorem for Abelian subsemigroups (due to P\'ales \cite[Theorem 1]{Pal89a}) plays a crucial role, and for completeness, we also recall this result, see Theorem \ref{Thm_szeparacios}.
-In Section \ref{Sect2}, we give a characterisation theorem for (usual) $\psi$-estimators ($Z$-estimators).
+The key properties of estimators that come into play in the characterisation theorems are the symmetry, the (strong) internality and the asymptotic idempotency, which are introduced in Section \ref{Sect1}.
+For an interpretation of these properties from a statistical point of view, see Remark \ref{Rem_properties_interpret}.
+In the proof of Theorem \ref{Thm_charac_psi_est}, a separation theorem for Abelian subsemigroups (due to P\'ales \cite[Theorem 1]{Pal89a}) plays a crucial role, of which the application is a novelty in statistics according to our knowledge, and for completeness, we also recall this result, see Theorem \ref{Thm_szeparacios}.
+We also use Theorem 2.1 and Corollary 3.2 in Barczy and P\'ales \cite{BarPal4} in the proof of Theorem \ref{Thm_charac_psi_est}, which state the internality and asymptotic idempotency of a generalized $\psi$-estimator, respectively.
+In Example \ref{Exl_1}, we provide some applications of Theorem \ref{Thm_charac_psi_est}.
+In Section \ref{Sect2}, we give a characterisation theorem for (usual) $\psi$-estimators ($Z$-estimators) corresponding to a function $\psi\in\Psi(X,\Theta)$, which possesses the property $[C]$.